money wasters switzerland

 9. Not paying your bills on time

-Merchants and service providers are legally allowed to charge 5% interest on bills which are not paid by the due date.
+Merchants and service providers are legally allowed to charge 5 percent interest on bills which are not paid by the due date.
 If you pay your bills late, the cumulative penalty interest charges can add up to a lot of money.
-In the case of credit cards, the annual interest rate of up to 12% will apply if you do not make your credit card payment on time.
+In the case of credit cards, the annual interest rate of up to 14 percent will apply if you do not make your credit card payment on time.
 If paying late is a bad habit of yours, setting up direct debits for recurring payments instead of getting billed is an easy way to avoid blowing money on penalty charges.

 10. Keeping unused subscriptions